Cheng Tong Fatt: Diplomat

 Cheng entered diplomatic service in 1988, when he was appointed Singapore Ambassador to Japan, with concurrent accreditation as Ambassador to South Korea from 1988 to 1990.
 In 1991, Singapore upgraded its diplomatic relationship with the People’s Republic of China, appointing Cheng as its first Ambassador to China, a post he held until 1998.
 During that posting, he helped plow the ground for bilateral cooperation, including the establishment of the Suzhou Industrial Park (SIP), Singapore’s first government-to-government project with China.
 After his appointment in Beijing, Cheng served as Ambassador-at-Large with the Ministry of Foreign Affairs (MFA) until his retirement in 2004.

 Cheng’s public-service career spanned 47 years.

 Personal life and death

 In 1958, Cheng married Dr. Peggy Cheng, who died in 2020, and they had a son and a daughter.

 Cheng He leaves his daughter, son, daughter-in-law and two grandchildren.
-His wife, Dr Peggy Cheng, died in 2020.
+His wife, Peggy Cheng, died in 2020.

 On 9 October 2025, Cheng suffered a stroke and was hospitalised at the National University Hospital.
 He was transferred to Assisi Hospice and died on 4 November at the age of 96.
 He left behind two children and two grandchildren.